hashicorp/vault/website/source/docs/auth/aws.html.md

 ```
 $ vault login -method=aws region=us-west-2 role=dev-role-iam
 ```
+When using a custom region, be sure the designated region corresponds to that of the STS endpoint you're using.

 An example of how to generate the required request values for the `login` method can be found found in the [vault cli